Acosix/alfresco-deauth/README.md

 ## Build

 This project can be build simply by executing the standard Maven build lifecycles for package, install or deploy depending on the intent for further processing.
 A Java Development Kit (JDK) version 8 or higher is required for the build.

+Note: This project does not provide a Travis CI build status since it relies on Alfresco Enterprise artifacts which cannot be resolved by Travis CI without adding customer-specific information to retrieve them from the private Alfresco artifact server.

 ## Dependency in Alfresco SDK